-We’ve tried to convey, through photo’s and stories, our view of the marvelous world of opals.
-We have rough opals, finished opals, opal books and videos and one of a kind opal jewelry, custom designed and fabricated by myself.
-I am an admitted opalholic who considers himself very blessed to be able to work with this magical stone and share it with others.
-Read on for a bit of our history, a glimpse of our trips to Australia and photo’s of this exquisite gemstone.
+We’ve tried to convey, through photo’s, stories and our trip report travelogues our view of the marvelous world of opals.
+I am an admitted opalholic who considers himself blessed to be able to work with this beautiful, magical stone and share it with others.
+Read on for a bit of our history, a glimpse of our trips to Australia and photo’s of opal mining and Australian outback scenery.
 Enjoy the site and thanks for stopping by!

 In 1997 two people with an intense love for the dazzling beauty of opals started the Village Smithy Opals, Inc. Much of our opal purchasing money was being spent on rough opals that had been filtered through several middlemen and the price was far too high.
-We had tried buying opals direct from Australia (through people dubiously calling themselves “miners”) via the mail, with the same results.
+We had tried buying opals, via the mail direct from Australia, through people dubiously calling themselves “opal miners”, with the same results.
 We knew we could do better.
 In 2000, we made our first trip to outback Australia to buy our opal rough direct from the miners at substantial savings.
 It’s been a real education buying opals directly from miners in Australia…on some parcels you make money, some don’t…hopefully it’s the prior.

-On my 14th birthday, I (Steve) was surprised by the wonderful gift of a B & I Gem Cutting Machine to encourage me in my growing lapidary interest.
-Being raised in Minnesota, the first stones that I cut and polished on my new lapidary machine were Lake Superior agates that my father and I had found on the north shore of Lake Superior during spring outings.
+On my 14th birthday, I (Steve) was surprised with a wonderful gift of a 6″ B & I Gem Maker to encourage me in my growing lapidary and rock collecting interests.
+Being raised in Minnesota, the first stones that I cut and polished on my new lapidary machine were Lake Superior agates that my father and I had found on the north shore of Lake Superior during early spring outings.
 But after a visit to a local jewelry store, where world class Lightning Ridge black opals were on display, I was hopelessly bitten by the opal bug.
 In 1964, when I was 16, I began cutting cutting Australian opal from Coober Pedy South Australia.
-The money to purchase my first rough opal parcel, and a new 6″ Star Diamond gem cutting machine, came from a part time job working as a busboy in the original Radisson Hotel in downtown Minneapolis while attending high school.
+The money to purchase my first rough opal parcels, and a new 6″ Star Diamond gem cutting machine, came from a part time job working as a busboy in the original Radisson Hotel in downtown Minneapolis while attending high school.

 In 2004 we took a leap of faith and I went full time with our opal adventure.
 We have been blessed with good customer response and have been able to make more frequent opal buying trips to Australia.
-We have been privileged to visit (and photograph) several underground and open cut opal mines in outback Australia: I was even present when a beautiful parcel of crystal opal was uncovered in an underground mine in Grawin, near Lightning Ridge.
-Visit our “Trip Report” for a travel-log of our buying trips.
-We also have a new “Gallery” of photo’s we’ve taken of opal mining, wildlife and scenery from our trips to the beautiful land down under.
+And we’ve been privileged to visit (and photograph) several underground and open cut opal mines in outback Australia: I was even present when a beautiful parcel of crystal opal was uncovered in an underground mine in Grawin Opalfield, south of Lightning Ridge.
+We also have a “Gallery” of photo’s we’ve taken of opal mining, wildlife and scenery from our trips to the beautiful land down under.
 Our “Opal Cutting Tips” are also frequently updated with tips from myself and other contributing opal cutters.
 When I arrive home from Australia I try to add any new information gleaned from the miners I meet when buying opals, to our website here under Mining News.
 If you have any unique cutting or carving techniques/tools please feel free to make a contribution for others to share.
 Enjoy our site!
 And if you have any suggestions or corrections please feel free to contact us.

 Our desire at the Village Smithy Opals, Inc. is to: